bakiel/sprout-notes-app/README.md

 - **Edit Notes**: Modify existing notes with automatic draft saving
 - **Delete Notes**: Remove notes you no longer need
 - **Search Notes**: Filter notes by title, content, or tags
-- **Local Storage**: All notes are saved to browser localStorage for persistence
+- **Local Storage**: All notes are saved to browser localStorage for persistence (content stored as stringified Lexical JSON)

 ## Security and Architecture